-In general, all KEELOQ encoders share a common transmission format.
+In general, all KEELOQ encoders share a common transmission format:

-- A preamble to improve biasing of decision thresholds in super-regenerative receivers.
-The preamble consists of alternate on and off periods, each lasting as long as a single elemental period. - A calibration header, consisting of a low period of 10 elemental periods.
-Calibration actions should be performed on the low period of the header to ensure correct operation with header chopping. - A string of 66 pulse width modulated bits, each consisting of three elements.
-The first element is high, the second contains the data transmitted and is either high or low, the third element is always low. - A guard period is usually left between the transmissions.
+A preamble to improve biasing of decision thresholds in super-regenerative receivers.
+The preamble consists of alternate on and off periods, each lasting as long as a single elemental period.

+A calibration header consisting of a low period of 10 elemental periods.
+Calibration actions should be performed on the low period of the header to ensure correct operation with header chopping.

+A string of pulse-width modulated bits, each consisting of three elements.
+The first element is high, the second contains the data transmitted and is either high or low, the third element is always low.

+A guard period is usually left between the transmissions.
 During this period nothing is transmitted by the encoder.

-Figure 2 shows the sampling points when sampling data.
-The first and last elements are used exclusively to verify the integrity of the received signal.
+Figure 3 shows the sampling points when sampling the data bits.
+The first and last elements are used exclusively to verify the integrity of the received symbol.
 The first element (sample point A) is always high, the second (sample point B) is the complement of the data bit being sent, and the final element (sample point C) is always low.
-Because the period between the low portion of a bit (sample point C) and the rising edge of the following bit (sample point X) can vary somewhat, the rising edge of the first element (sample point X) is used to resynchronize the receiving routine to each incoming bit.
+Because the period between the low portion of a bit (sample point C) and the rising edge of the following bit (sample point X) can vary, the rising edge of the first element (sample point X) is used to resynchronize the receiving routine to each incoming bit.

-If random noise is being received, the probability of a set of three samples producing a valid combination is only $2^{-2} = 1/4$.
-For a string of 56 bits, the corresponding figure is 2^{-134} .
-For longer strings, the probability is considerably less.
+If random noise is being received, the probability of a set of three samples producing a valid combination is only $2^{-2} = 1/4$ .
+For a string of 66 bits, the corresponding figure is $2^{-134}$ .